misaghsoltani/Network-Visualization-in-R/README.md

 3. **Generate Visualizations**: Open `main.R` in RStudio or an R environment and run the script.
 It will first process the data in `interactions_data.xlsx` and then generate the HTML file `index.html` that contains the Force Directed Network and Chord Network visualizations.
 4. **View Output**: Open `index.html` in a web browser to interact with the visualizations.

+## Live Demo

+You can find a live demo [here](https://misaghsoltani.github.io/Network-Visualization-in-R/).

 ## Visualizations